 3. Make a roux with the butter and flour and add milk.
 Whisk until smooth, adding egg yolks, grated cheese and stir in the cauliflower puree.

 4. Whisk egg whites until stiff and fold 1/3 gently into the cheese and cauliflower mixture.
 Carefully fold in the remaining meringue until mixed in.

 5. Pour into the prepared dish and level the top gently.

 6. Cook for about 40 minutes at 180 (gas 4).
 Test with a knife to check if cooked.

 7. Allow to cool and then chill, preferably overnight.

 Place the florets of purple cauliflower into a saucepan and cover with the vinegar and add spices.
 Bring to the boil and simmer for 4-5 minutes, so the florets retain their crispness.
 Allow to cool and then refrigerate.

-An optional garnish is to make some parsnip crisps, buy cutting thin slices from the whole length of the parsnip, using a peeler.
+An optional garnish is to make some parsnip crisps by cutting thin slices from the whole length of the parsnip, using a peeler.
 Toss lighly in olive oil and lay in a single layer on a baking tray, lined with parchment.
-Cook at 180 for about 10 mins, or until light brown.
+Cook at 180 degrees for about 10 mins, or until light brown.
 Season and allow to cool, before storing in an airtight container.